Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Riemannian Orbifold Background

 \item If $U \subseteq V \subseteq X$, an orbifold chart $\cc$ is said to \emph{inject} into an orbifold chart $\cc[V]$ if there exists a smooth embedding $i\colon \wtu \to \widetilde{V}$ and a monomorphism $\lambda\colon G_U \to G_V$ such that $\pi_U = \pi_V \circ i$ and $i \circ \gamma = \lambda(\gamma) \circ i$ for all $\gamma \in G_U$.

 \item Orbifold charts $\cc$ and $\cc[V]$ on open sets $U$ and $V$ are said to be \emph{compatible} if for every $x\in U\cap V$, there exists a neighborhood $W\subset U\cap V$ of $x$ that admits an orbifold chart injecting into both $\cc$ and $\cc[V]$.
-A $d$-dimensional \emph{orbifold atlas} on $X$ consists of a collection of compatible $d$-dimensional orbifold coordinate charts whose images cover $X$.
+A $d$-dimensional \emph{orbifold atlas} on $X$ consists of a collection of compatible $d$-dimensional orbifold charts whose images cover $X$.

 An \emph{orbifold} is a second countable Hausdorff topological space together with a maximal $d$-dimensional atlas.

-\item A Riemannian structure on an orbifold $\O$ is an assignment of a $G_U$-invariant Riemannian metric $\wtu$ to each orbifold chart $\cc$, compatible in the sense that each injection of charts as in part~\ref{it:injection} is an isometric embedding.
+\item A \emph{Riemannian structure} on an orbifold $\O$ is an assignment of a $G_U$-invariant Riemannian metric $\wtu$ to each orbifold chart $\cc$, compatible in the sense that each injection of charts as in part~\ref{it:injection} is an isometric embedding.